pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/06_Create_a_First_Project.md

 Let's go back to the documents section.
 Right click on *Home* then *Add Page* > *Empty Page*.
 In the settings label, choose the `product` action and the `Content` controller, click save and go back to the edit tab.

-Now you can see the new editable element (`href`) which we added in the product template above.
+Now you can see the new editable element (`relation`) which we added in the product template above.
 Drag the product object to that editable and press *Save & Publish*.

 ![Drag the object to the document](../img/Pimcore_Elements_drag_to_document.png)